doodzik/mangosta/README.md

     key: value,
     $child: { // child factory -> isnt going to be in the doc
       // define child factory as an object or a function
-      // define child as function if it is important that the child is build on every build/create operation -> for example a nother factory
+      // define child as function if it is important that the child is build on every build/create operation -> for example another factory
       child_name: function() {
         return {
           key: value